Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-\end{itemize} Now we shall discuss the leading correction to the grafted metric needed for making it a hyperbolic metric on the plumbing family \cite{Wolpert3}.
+Here, $\eta(a)$ is a smooth function which is one for $a\leq a_0<0$ and zero for $a\geq 0$. \end{itemize} Now we shall discuss the leading correction to the grafted metric needed for making it a hyperbolic metric on the glued family \cite{ObitsuWolpert200704}.
 Let us denote the Fuchsian group associated with the Riemann surface $\mcal{R}$ with $\Gamma$.
-Assume that the $\Gamma$ has the stabilizer of infinity $\Gamma_{\infty}$ (i.e. the group generated by the transformation $z\to z+1$).
+Assume that $\Gamma$ has the stabilizer of infinity $\Gamma_{\infty}$ (i.e. the group generated by the transformation $z\to z+1$).
 We can then consider the relative Poincar\'e series

 where $z$ is the coordinate on $\mathbb{H}$.
 The function $(\mathrm{Im} z)^2$ on $\mathbb{H}$ is an eigenfunction of the hyperbolic Laplacian with eigenvalue 2.
-This seres, known as the {\it Eisenstein series}, converges locally uniformly on $\mathbb{H}$.
+This seres, known as the {\it Eisenstein series}, converges locally-uniformly on $\mathbb{H}$.
 It has the expansion